 Susan Reiser at University of North Carolina - Asheville who wrote the code.

-Jennifer Scanlan who believed in me and the concept for this piece, before it was even started.
+Jennifer Scanlan who believed in the concept for this piece, before it was even started.

 The Computing in the Arts Workshops which were funded by National Science Foundation’s TUES grant numbers 1323610, 1323593, and 1323605 which I was invited to participate in and at which I came to the idea for this work and met Susan to collaborate with.